Why you can trust The Zebra

 This depends.
 If you were deemed not-at-fault (i.e., the other driver hit you), their car insurance would cover the damage through their property damage liability coverage.
 Your homeowners or renters would not cover this.

-This depends.
 Insurance companies typically require you to take any and all means to protect your property.
 If the bike was not locked up, your insurance company might deny your claim.

 If your accessories were stolen or damaged by a covered peril and are currently worth more than your deductible, they should be covered.
 For anything to be covered, the total value needs to be greater than your deductible.